Offline Signing with Atto Commons

 println("Address: $address")

-The resulting address (when printed) will be a string starting with the atto://
+The resulting address (when printed) will be a string starting with the atto:// prefix.
+This address is what you share to receive funds.

 Choosing a Representative: Every Atto account can designate a representative.
 In most cases, you can use your own voting node as its representative or use a default Atto representative.